vaibhavsagar/website/drafts/hamts-from-scratch.md

 bitsPerSubkey = 4
 ```

 `Shift` is a multiple of $n$ that we will use to focus on the correct part of the hash.
-More on this later.

 ```haskell